University of Edinburgh and University of Glasgow Jointly Funded PhD Studentships

 General enquiries can be directed to email@example.com (University of Edinburgh) or the relevant theme email (University of Glasgow):

-Applicants should apply via the Scholarships Application Portal (coming soon).
+Applicants should apply via the Scholarships Application Portal which will open during the week beginning Monday 9 December 2019.
 Please note that this is not an application to study at the respective universities.

 Unless otherwise stated, applicants may submit applications to up until the application deadline of 12 noon, Monday 13 January 2020.
 However, you are advised to give your referees adequate time to prepare and return their references.